 PREISM uses numerous outlets to disseminate research findings to diverse audiences.
-Final extramural project reports may be made available on the ERS website (www.ers.usda.gov).
 The findings of some extramural projects, as well as reports of intramural research, may be included in ERS reports or in articles in Amber Waves, ERS's flagship publication.
 ERS researchers have begun developing a series of economic briefs summarizing important project findings.